FIXEye is a multi-purpose FIX session surveillance and visibility platform.

 - Well formed – message length and checksum match the corresponding field values

-- Well formed and required fields and correct values – the same as above, plus message fields have correct values (e.g. numeric field has a numeric value, date field has some sensible date etc)
+- Well-formed and required fields and correct values – the same as above, plus message fields have correct values (e.g. the numeric field has a numeric value, the date field has some sensible date, etc.)

-Related error descriptions are placed into Errors tab of this data window.
+Related error descriptions are placed into the Errors tab of this data window.

 - Double-click the icon to see the detailed description of an error.